 Subsequently, PAION evaluated how to resume the clinical development of remimazolam in the EU.
 In consultation with key opinion leaders in general anesthesia, PAION has successfully conducted a Phase I trial which served as a means to define key elements and sample size calculation for the planned Phase III trial.
 Based on the results of this study, subsequent simulations and scientific advice obtained from the European authority EMA for defining the new European Phase III program, PAION has started an EU Phase III clinical trial with remimazolam for the induction and maintenance of general anesthesia in July 2018.

-The randomized, single-blind, propofol-controlled, confirmatory Phase III trial is expected to enroll approx. 500 ASA III/IV patients (American Society of Anesthesiologists classification III to IV) undergoing non-emergency surgery at more than 20 European trial centers.
-Patient recruitment is expected to be completed by the end of 2019.
+The randomized, single-blind, propofol-controlled, confirmatory Phase III trial has enrolled 424 ASA III/IV patients (American Society of Anesthesiologists classification III to IV) undergoing non-emergency surgery at more than 20 European trial centers.
+Topline data are expected in the second half of 2020.

 The primary objective of the trial is to demonstrate the non-inferiority of remimazolam compared to propofol for the induction and maintenance of general anesthesia during elective surgery.
 The key secondary objective is to show improved hemodynamic stability (avoidance of intraoperative drop of blood pressure and vasopressor usage) compared to propofol.

-The trial was designed in consultation with EU key opinion leaders in general anesthesia.
-Based on Scientific Advice obtained from the EMA in January 2018, PAION expects that a positive Phase III trial in combination with previously completed clinical studies in Europe and Japan should be sufficient for filing for market approval for the indication of general anesthesia in the EU.
+Based on Scientific Advice obtained from the European Medicines Agency (EMA) in January 2018, PAION expects that a positive Phase III trial in combination with previously completed clinical studies in Europe, South Korea, Russia and Japan should be sufficient for market approval in the indication of general anesthesia in the EU.

 In November 2018, PAION's licensee R-Pharm announced the successful completion of a Phase III trial in general anesthesia and PAION's licensee Hana Pharm has successfully completed patient recruitment of a Phase III trial in general anesthesia in October 2018.